bencher.regression

 • bench_cfg – BenchCfg with result_vars list.

 • run_cfg – BenchRunCfg.
 Reads regression_method and its method-specific threshold: regression_percentage for percentage; regression_mad (plus regression_percentage as a dual-band gate) for adaptive; regression_delta for delta; regression_absolute for absolute.
+Also reads regression_overrides for per-variable specs.

 Returns: